-Help Scout, since its inception, had relied on content marketing to scale its business.
-The company sells help desk software, and fifty percent of its revenues come through this mode of advertisement.
-But it’s their guest blogging that had brought them high traffic comparatively.
+Help Scout, since its beginning, relies on content marketing to scale its business.
+The company sells help desk software, and fifty percent of its revenues come through this mode of advertising.
+But it’s their guest blogging that has brought them high traffic, comparatively.

 Gregory Ciotti, one of the team members, used guest blogging to secure 36,733 email subscribers and to this date, Help Scout follows the method.

 Try guest blogging at the top of your funnel stage to convert your visitors into qualified leads.

 4. User Video Content